-ICANN-PTI Contract: The CWG-Stewardship, with assistance from its legal counsel, developed a Term Sheet from which the ICANN-PTI contract can be developed.
-PTI will need to be established before entering into this contract.
+ICANN-PTI Contract: The CWG-Stewardship, with assistance from its legal counsel, developed a Term Sheet, which can be used as a sample for the ICANN-PTI contract.
+PTI will need to be established before developing this contract in consultation with legal counsel and ICANN.